-The Danes (as the Vikings were usually known at the time) struck terror into much of Northern Europe from the 9th to the 11th centuries, but since then, Denmark has generally been content to trade peacefully, barring the odd scuffle with their neighbor and nemesis, Sweden.
+The Danes (as the Vikings were usually known at the time) struck terror into much of Northern Europe from the 9th to the 11th centuries.
+They made a particularly strong mark on the British Isles, ruling half of Englandnote and much of Scotland and Ireland in the 9th and 10th centuries.
+The Danish kings even managed to grab hold of the throne of all England from 1016 through 1042 (the Danish king who managed it, known in English as "Canute" and in Danish as "Knud", is one of only two monarchs in each country to get the epithet "the Great"note ).
+Since then, however, Denmark has generally been content to trade peacefully, barring the odd scuffle with their neighbor and nemesis, Swedennote .
 For a while during the 15th century, the Union of Kalmar united Denmark, Norway and Sweden under one king, but it couldn't last.
-Sweden left and Norway decided to join Denmark properly, before gaining its independence in the 19th century.
+Sweden left and Norway decided to join Denmark properly.

-by getting virtually its entire Jewish population out before the Nazis could get their hands on them.
+Denmark was occupied by Nazi Germany in 1940 and got virtually its entire Jewish population out before the Nazis could get their hands on them.
 It was not liberated before the German surrender in 1945.

 Denmark in fictional media:

 - Much of the plot of Beowulf, an Old English heroic epic, takes place in Denmark.